Cognitive behavioral therapy for insomnia: Components

+According to this technique, the behavioral and cognitive practices to treat insomnia are sleep restriction (time-in-bed restriction), stimulus control (associate bed with sleep), and cognitive therapy.

 Sleep hygiene

 Sleep hygiene aims to control the environment and behaviors that precede sleep.
 This involves limiting substances that can interfere with proper sleep, particularly within 4–6 hours of going to bed.
 These substances include caffeine, nicotine and alcohol.
 Sometimes a light bedtime snack, such as milk or peanut butter, is recommended.
-The environment in which one sleeps, and the environment that directly precedes sleep, is also very important; patients should engage in relaxing activities before going to bed, such as reading, writing, listening to calming music, or taking a bath.
-Importantly, they should limit stimulating activities such as watching television, using a computer or being around bright lights.
+The environment in which one sleeps, and the state in which one goes to bed, are addressed as well: sleep hygiene recommendations commonly advise minimising noise in the sleeping environment, and psychosocial stress is associated with increased pre-sleep arousal and impaired sleep, while stress management strategies have been shown to reduce that arousal.
+Nighttime use of television and other electronic devices falls outside the set of recommendations for which the evidence has been reviewed, and has been named as a factor requiring further investigation.

 Although sleep hygiene is widely accepted, the evidence-base is still limited and the American Academy of Sleep Medicine clinical practice guideline recommends against sleep hygiene as a single-component therapy for the treatment of chronic insomnia disorder in adults.